 For more information on getting around visit lta.gov.sg…public-transport.

 There are ample restaurants in Singapore that offer both local and international food.
 However, if you want to enjoy delicious food without spending too much, you must hit the hawker streets of the city.
 Just a few Singaporean dollars would reward you with a good amount of delicious local as well as international food.
 While you would have a variety of dishes to try every single day, some of the dishes that you must not miss include Hainanese chicken rice, satay, and carrot cake.
 Moreover, if you want to meet and interact with the locals, this is the perfect place, as most Singaporeans dine at the hawker streets.

 7. Alcohol is Expensive

 There are plenty of bars and pubs in Singapore.
-In fact, the nightlife of Singapore is quite happening.
-However, alcohol is pretty expensive in the cities and it’s best to buy from duty free shops before you leave the airport.
+In fact, the nightlife in Singapore is quite happening.
+However, alcohol is pretty expensive in the cities and it’s best to buy from duty-free shops before you leave the airport.
 On the other hand, you can find beer and other alcoholic drinks at cheaper rates at coffee shops and hawker streets.
 One more thing that you need to know in regards to alcohol, is that you cannot buy or drink in public after 10:30 PM.
 However, you can enjoy your drink at one of the restaurants, pubs or maybe even your hotel room.